 Love INC in Whatcom County

-In 1988 Whatcom Love INC began serving the needs of struggling families coordinated with churches and local agencies.
-For several years prior to this time a group of churches occasionally joined together for helping projects.
-They eventually saw the need for more consistent service and expansion of participation by church volunteers and decided to become affiliated with the National Love INC association.
+In 1988 Whatcom Love INC began serving the needs of struggling families, coordinating with local churches and agencies.
+For several years prior to this time, a group of churches occasionally joined together for service projects.
+They eventually saw the need for more consistent service and expansion of participation by church volunteers, and became affiliated with the national Love INC organization.

-Initially housed in donated space on Northwest Avenue, the Love INC operations moved to their current location in the Bellingham Irongate area, thanks to the generosity of Bellingar Storage.
-Besides providing for multiple work stations, this location allowed the furniture supply ministry to expand into a continuous warehousing and delivery program.
+Initially housed in donated space on Northwest Avenue, the Love INC operations moved to their current location in the Bellingham Irongate area thanks to the generosity of Bellingar Storage.
+Besides providing for multiple work stations, this location allowed the Love INC furniture ministry to expand into a continuous warehousing and delivery program.

-Starting with just half a dozen founding churches the organization grew to about 30 members in the first ten years and added yet another 5 churches by 2010.
-Early pioneers in the ministry including board leaders were Harley Hiller (deceased), Kathy and Curtis Atnaeson, Barbara Holmes, and long time Executive Director Colleen Miller.
+Starting with just half a dozen founding churches the organization grew to about 30 members in the first 10 years and added another 5 churches by 2010.
+Early pioneers in the ministry, including board leaders, were Harley Hiller, Kathy and Curtis Atnaeson, Barbara Holmes, and long-time Executive Director Colleen Miller.

-Under Miller’s supervision, a part time Clearinghouse Coordinator was employed and a strong team of phone volunteers assembled.
-Ginger Hansey (now deceased) was a long time, faithful Coordinator demonstrating great resourcefulness.
-Other Executive Directors and Board leaders in recent years include Kae Unrein, Greg DePaul, Don Galloway, and John Thomas.
+Under Miller’s supervision, a part-time Clearinghouse Coordinator was employed and a strong team of phone volunteers assembled.
+Ginger Hansey was a long-time, faithful Coordinator demonstrating great resourcefulness.
+Other Executive Directors and Board leaders from recent years included Kae Unrein, Greg DePaul, Don Galloway, and John Thomas.

-With daily prayer and evidence of God’s hand at every juncture, the Whatcom Love INC Christian church partnership has helped thousands of at-risk of broken families and individuals threatened by homelessness with financial coaching, referrals, and help with basic home requirements.
+With daily prayer and evidence of God’s hand at every juncture, the Whatcom Love INC Christian church partnership has helped thousands of at-risk or broken families and individuals threatened by homelessness with financial coaching, referrals, and help with basic needs.

-By God’s grace, Whatcom Love INC is celebrating 28 years of service in Whatcom county.
+By God’s grace, Whatcom Love INC is celebrating 29 years of service in Whatcom County.